-16. Intimidation/Threats
+15. Intimidation/Threats

-Intimidating conduct that would cause a reasonable person to feel as though there was an imminent threat to their health (mental or physical), safety, or personal property is prohibited under this policy.
+Intimidating conduct that would cause a reasonable person to feel as though there was an imminent threat to their health (mental or physical), safety, or personal property is prohibited.

-Engaging in conduct, including any gesture, written, verbal or physical act, or any electronic communication (i.e., emails, text messages, and Internet postings on websites or other social media) that is severe or pervasive and/or that substantially disrupts or interferes with the rights of a Student or any other member of the University community will result in disciplinary action.
+Engaging in conduct, including gestures, written, verbal, or physical acts, or any electronic communication (i.e., emails, text messages, and Internet postings on websites or other social media) considered severe or pervasive and/or that substantially disrupts or interferes with the rights of a Student or any other member of the University community will result in disciplinary action.

-17. Law and Policy Compliance
+16. Law and Policy Compliance

-Violations of any University policy, rule, or regulation is a violation of this policy.
+Violation of University policy, rules, or regulations is prohibited.

-Violations of any federal, state, or local laws and ordinances are a violation of this policy.
+Violation of federal, state, or local laws and ordinances is likewise prohibited.

-Students have an ongoing obligation to notify the University of any criminal conviction of a misdemeanor or felony regardless of location within thirty (30) calendar days of the occurrence of the conviction or as detailed in the University Catalog & Handbooks.
+Students have an ongoing obligation to notify the University of any criminal conviction of a misdemeanor (including a summary offense) or felony regardless of location within thirty (30) calendar days of the occurrence of the conviction or as detailed in the University Catalog & Handbooks.

-18. Pets/Animals
+17. Pets/Animals

-Students are not allowed to bring any animal, regardless of ownership, into any University-owned or operated building, or chain an animal outside any University owned or operated building.
+Students are not allowed to bring animals, regardless of ownership, into University-owned or operated buildings, or leave/chain an animal outside a University-owned or operated building.

-All animals that can be leashed must always be kept on a leash while on campus.
-Animals that cannot be leashed must always be securely contained while on campus.
+Animals that can be leashed must be kept on a leash while on campus.

+Animals that cannot be leashed must be securely contained while on campus.
 All actions of, or damage caused by, any animal will be the responsibility of the owner and/or the guardian at the time of the incident.